FrostyX/infra-docs/fedmsg-gateway.rst

 on the other hand, are expected to live for quite a long time.
 Consequently we needed to scale up the number of possible concurrent tcp connections.

-All of this is in puppet and should be handled for us automatically if we bring up new nodes.
+All of this is in ansible and should be handled for us automatically if we bring up new nodes.

 - The pam_limits user limit for the fedmsg user was increased from 1024 to 160000 on busgateway01.
 - The pam_limits user limit for the haproxy user was increased from